ucb-ee106/ee106a-fa19/_modules/week05.md

 ---
 title: Week 5
 days:
-  - topic: Introduction to Vision
+  - topic: Inverse Kinematics
     date: 2019-09-23
     description: <a href="https://youtu.be/KPjro1_0kAk">(Video)</a>
-  - topic: Introduction to Vision
+  - topic: Inverse Kinematics
     date: 2019-09-25
     description: <a href="https://youtu.be/bYtAsMrBcGc">(Video)</a>
-  - topic: Introduction to Vision
+  - topic: Inverse Kinematics
     date: 2019-09-27
     description: <a href="https://youtu.be/VOmgviy5KmM">(Video)</a>
 ---